All meetings and sessions are taking place at the Hilton Hotel, Downtown Lexington, KY, unless noted otherwise.

 10:30-12:00 Assessing the Outcomes of International Engineering Education

-- Data Acquisition and its Use in Global Engineering Education; Jean Landa Pytel, Pennsylvania State Univ.
+- Data Acquisition and its Use in Global Engineering Educationse in Global Engineering Education; Jean Landa Pytel, Pennsylvania State Univ.

 - Defining and Assessing Global Engineering Competency: Technical Coordination, Ethics, and Engineering Cultures, Brent Jesiek, Purdue Univ.